i-dream-of-ai/video-editor/README.md

   - Returns an vj:// URI to reference the Video file
 - search-videos: Search videos using embeddings
   - Returns video matches based upon embeddings and keywords
+- generate-edit-from-videos
+  - Generates a rendered video edit from a set of video files

 ## Configuration